Edit Content

 The above radio button control would result in the following being added to the interview:

-However, with this syntax, it is possible to make the options appear more descriptive to the user on the interview, yet still use the shorter value i.e. the value before the ~~ in any document logic conditions.
+However, with the following syntax, it is possible to make the options appear more descriptive to the user on the interview, yet still use the shorter value i.e. the value before the ~~ in any document logic conditions.

 «ChooseFromRDBList(Deposit_due,,Yes~~Yes~!, a deposit is due,No~~No!, no deposit is due)»